folsomcp/ZDIpy/README.md

 outMagCoeff.dat
  This file contains the output spherical harmonic coefficients, in the form of Donati et al. 2006.
 These coefficients are what actually constitute the ZDI map.
 -  The first line of the file is a header (an unused comment).
 -  The second line contains the number of spherical harmonic l and m combinations, followed by the number of blocks of spherical harmonic coefficients (always 3, since this code always uses alpha, beta and gamma).
-The last number on this line is the mode of ZDI in J-F's code (usually -3 for poloidal + toroidal with alpha, beta and gamma coefficients).
-However, J-F's code actually uses the complex conjugate of the coefficients (relative to what is written in Donati et al. 2006).
-So to maintain compatibility with that code, if the last number is -3, the complex conjugates are used, or if I break compatibility and use the values exactly as written in the paper the last number is set to -30.  ...
-I may need a better long term solution here!
+The last number on this line corresponds to the mode of ZDI in Donati's code (usually -3 for poloidal + toroidal with alpha, beta and gamma coefficients).
+However, there is a discrepancy in sign between this code and Donati's internally (complex conjugate of the coefficients, relative to what is written in Donati et al. 2006).
+So a flag of -30 follows the coefficients used in this code internally.
 - The following lines contain the l order and m order of the spherical harmonic, followed by the real and the imaginary component of the coefficient.
 The first block of these lines is for the alpha coefficient, followed by a blank line, then the beta coefficient, then a blank line, then the gamma coefficient.
-(If the last number in the second line of the file is -3 then the imaginary parts of the coefficients are negative relative to Donati et al. 2006, while if it is -30 the imaginary coefficients are positive.
-Yes that is overly confusing.)
+(If the last number in the second line of the file is -3 then the imaginary parts of the coefficients are negative relative to Donati et al. 2006, while if it is -30 the imaginary coefficients are positive.)

 outBrightMap.dat
 - This is the resulting brightness map.
 It contains columns of colatitude, longitude (in radians), and relative brightness.